Full-time: Three years; Sandwich: Four years (year 3 on industrial placement); Part-time: Five years

 Our honours degree in Facilities Management has been restructured to keep pace with a changing and progressive industry, and to meet the consequent demands this places on the Facilities Manager in today’s environment.
 The course reflects the changing role from the more traditional building managerial duties to the broader spectrum of sustainable facilities management.
 The general aims of the course are to provide a broad and rigorous programme of study appropriate to the award of a first degree in Facilities Management.
 You will study alongside students on the construction management, quantity surveying and building surveying degrees, allowing you to share knowledge across programmes and the opportunity to transfer if you wish to.

-At Level Two you will study topics specific to Facilities Management which will lead you into a consideration of Corporate Environments and aspects of Built Environment whilst at the same time developing a knowledge of subjects such as Law, Building, Management and Project Planning.
+You will study topics specific to Facilities Management which will lead you into a consideration of Corporate Environments and aspects of Built Environment whilst at the same time developing a knowledge of subjects such as Law, Building, Management and Project Planning.
 In the final year you will you will select a topic to investigate in depth for your dissertation.

 We are committed to delivering academic learning of the highest quality, helping you to stretch your mind and fulfil your university ambitions.
 In achieving this commitment the Facilities Management programme is delivered in conjunction with the programmes in Construction Project Management, Quantity Surveying and Building Surveying.